haxsaw/hikaru/README-model-24.rst

   watch, and management capabilities on the entire application as it does on single resource objects (full format shifting support to come).

-**This package supports resources from the Kubernetes Python client version 24.x**.
-It depends on the ``hikaru-core`` package which will be installed automatically when this packages is installed.
+**This package provides model classes to create resources through the Kubernetes Python client version 24.x**.
+It depends on the
+``hikaru-core`` package which will be installed automatically when this packages is installed.
 This package will work with any version of the Kubernetes Python client >= 24.x; if you need to constrain which release is installed then you should establish your own requirement limts on the Kubernetes Python client package.